 - Peppermint OS is a Lightweight distro.

-- Some users may prefer a more traditional or web-based desktop environment instead of the hybrid desktop environment.
+- Some users may prefer a more traditional or web-based desktop environment instead of a hybrid desktop environment.

 - Not as stable as some other Linux distributions.